j-2k/VisualizeRaytracingInUnity/README.md

 This was not made with a high focus on optimization but just optimized decently.<br>
 Project made in Unity > BIRP > Version 2021.3.16f1<br>
 I also don't know of a method to draw gizmos in the update method if you know a good method tell me about it.<br>
-I never found a "good way" of drawing gizmos dynamically (i did have a dynamic method but it was very laggy when increasing radius because of the # of gizmos that would need to be drawn on the screen.) so if you have a better method maybe pull do a pull req or tell me about it, thanks.<br>
+I never found a "good way" of drawing gizmos dynamically (i did have a dynamic method but it was very laggy when increasing radius because of the # of gizmos that would need to be drawn on the screen.) so if you have a better method maybe do a pull req or tell me about it, thanks.<br>
 <br>
 Click [here](https://github.com/j-2k/Raytracing) to access my raytracing from scratch project!
 A gif & some images below enjoy.